 Stella's ex-boyfriend holds her hostage and tries to kill her after she breaks it off with him.

-Iris Crowe from Carnivàle; okay, so maybe it doesn't take that much Genre Savvy to figure out that her brother isn't going to be Mr. Nice Minister forever, but surely she's just a sweet, devoted church lady?
+Iris Crowe from Carnivàle; okay, so maybe it doesn't take much to figure out that her brother isn't going to be Mr. Nice Minister forever, but surely she's just a sweet, devoted church lady?
 Okay, maybe a little too devoted, but... still pretty harmless, yeah?
 I mean, right up until she's burning down a church full of orphans to throw suspicion on the city councilors who wanted to shut down her brother's ministry.

 Cole evolved into this in his last days.
 In season 5 he returned and Phoebe wanted nothing more to do with him.
 He gradually went mad and was desperate to get her back.
 He even had her mummified and rewrote time so that they'd still be together.
 Though given the poor way the writers handled this, corresponding with Phoebe becoming a Designated Hero, a lot of fans were Rooting for the Empire.

-The most prominent would be Maya Sharma or "Mad Maya".
+The most prominent would be Maya Sharma.
 When in a relationship with Dev, she slowly started demonstrating hints of craziness such as kidnapping Tyrone's dog, tricking Dev into leaving a restaurant without paying and driving at a dangerous speed until he proposed to her.
 When he dumped her for Sunita, she first trashed his flat.
 Then she manipulated one of his ex-employees into suing him for sexual harassment.
 Then she went really crazy and married six illegal immigrants in Sunita's name and thus she was arrested on her wedding day to Dev and sent to prison for weeks.
 Maya eventually was found out but she pulled off one last elaborate Yandere scheme - rigging all of Dev's shops with explosives and setting fire to the last with him and Sunita tied up inside.
 All because Dev had left her for Sunita.